-Dynamic Learning Maps (DLM): A system of alternate academic standards and assessments designed for students with the most significant cognitive disabilities.
+Dynamic Learning Maps (DLM)/Dynamic Learning Maps-Alternate Assessment (DLM-AA): A system of alternate academic standards and assessments designed for students with the most significant cognitive disabilities.
+The DLM/DLM-AA are used interchangeably.
 In accordance with federal and state guidance, no more than 1% of the total student population should participate in the alternate assessment.
 Eligibility for DLM is not based solely on disability category or participation in a Cluster program and must be determined using strict criteria that confirm the student's cognitive and adaptive functioning is profoundly impacted across settings.